UwUDev/ygege/docs/api-documentation.md

 ### Description

 Retrieve the current status of ygege service.
+This endpoint provides comprehensive diagnostics about the service's functionality, including authentication, domain reachability, and core features.

+**Note**: This endpoint performs active checks (DNS resolution, TCP connection, search test) and may take a few seconds to respond.
+For simple availability checks, use `/health` instead.

 ### Response